rpsingh2/dlsd/code/7/README.md

 The bottom chart shows the overall change in the initial and ending population objectives using CDOM.
 In with this measurement, the higher the value the better.
 As you can see, Differenetial Evolution ened up having on average the best result for CDOM loss.

 ## Threats to Validity
+* It is possible that the setup for Max WalkSat and Simulated Annealing were suboptimal for this sort of comparison.
+Judging the performance of a population based method such as Differential Evolution to that of a simpler non Genetic Algorithm style problem could be explored more.
+* Results for the above tests may change based on the type of model used.
+It is possible that Simulated Annealing or Max WalkSat preforms better on certain models than Differential Evolution does and vice-versa.
+* May need to investigate the final Hypervolume, Spread and IGD of the final values for each of the optimzers.
+It would make for an interesting comparison.

+## Refrences